 It is expected that students will submit assessments by the due date however we understand that where special circumstances exist, an extension of time may be required.
-If you do require an extension of time for an assessment, you will need to complete an Assessment Extension Form and send to info@norton.edu.au together with appropriate supporting documentation, at least two weeks before the due date, in special circumstances noted a 48 period may be accepted.
+If you do require an extension of time for an assessment, you will need to complete an Assessment Extension Form and send to admission@norton.edu.au together with appropriate supporting documentation, at least two weeks before the due date, in special circumstances noted a 48 period may be accepted.
 The form will be available via admission team to request with the Norton Institute student support department.
+If you go past the due date, resubmission fee applies, \$180 AUD per unit.